brianhoole/tasteofmanoa.github.io/index.md

 ![](doc/your-feed-page.PNG)

 ## Search for vendors and Look at their page
 Search for vendors by taste/acceptance of certain payments and visit their page to see the whole menu.
 The menu can also be sorted if individuals wish to only see certain food items.
-However, sorting has not yet been implemented due to vendor collections not working at this present time.
+Sorting can only be done by tastes in this current build.
 ![](doc/vendor-search-page-updated.PNG)
 ![](doc/vendor-profile-page.PNG)

 # Developer Guide

-Ensure that the latest version meteor and most stable version of node is run on your system, if not [install Meteor](https://www.meteor.com/install).
+Ensure that the latest version meteor and most stable version of node is installed on your system, if not [install Meteor](https://www.meteor.com/install).

 Afterwards, clone or [download a copy](https://github.com/tasteofmanoa/manoa-munchies/archive/master.zip) of the repository to your system.